loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 Binding.scala is a UI library for Scala.js, which is quite similar to React.js.

-Let's see how to build a simple list of elements, with a search box and add/remove features.
+Let's see how use this library to build a simple list of elements, with a search box and add/remove features.

-Binding.scala allows to mix XML with scala code to dynamically generate HTML code.
-Let's crite a first version of an item list component :
+Binding.scala allows to mix XML with Scala code to dynamically generate HTML code on the browser side.
+Let's create a first version of an item list component :

 ```scala
 @dom def itemList(items: Vars[String]) = {